Build the best social media engagement strategy

 Engagement over time.

-Coca-Cola can dig deep into the spikes to find the cause of the spikes.
+Coca-Cola can dig deep into the spikes to find the cause.

 This is going to be fun.
 An experiment mixing Coca-Cola and Mentos.